agentos-project/agentos/example_agents/ray_rllib_agent/README.md

 This directory is a functional AgentOS agent.

-That means it is also an MLflow Project.
+It is also an MLflow Project.

 If you are going to do any developing on this Agent, I recommend you create a conda env to use for dev -- and update it whenever necessary -- per the following instructions: